DENTAL SEALANTS

 Children’s premolars and permanent molars should typically receive sealants as soon as they erupt.
 From the ages of six to fourteen, dental sealants can prevent cavities in their teeth in this way.
 Dental sealants may occasionally be suitable for primary (baby) teeth as well.
 Sealants, for instance, can shield areas of your child’s baby teeth with deep grooves and depressions.
 It’s critical to maintain the health of baby teeth to prevent early tooth loss because they hold the space for adult (permanent) teeth in the mouth.

-How to prepare for dental sealants
+How to Prepare for Dental Sealants

 You don’t need to do anything to get ready for dental sealants.
 They will be inserted during a routine office visit by our dentist or hygienist.
 Your teeth will be thoroughly cleaned before we apply the sealants.
 This aids in preventing the buildup of bacteria between the sealant material and the surfaces of your teeth.